en9inerd/visitor-notifier/README.md

+> :warning: **Attention!** This repository is no longer maintained since IFTTT webhooks are no longer free.
+You can still use the code as a reference for your own implementation.
+As an alternative, you can use Node-RED to create a similar workflow, but it will need public ip address.

 # Visitor Notifier based on Cloudflare Workers and IFTTT Webhooks

-This Cloudflare Worker sends notifications to website owners about visitor activity.
+This Cloudflare Worker sends notifications to website owner about visitor activity.
 It uses the Fetch API to send data to a specified webhook using the IFTTT Maker Webhooks service.

 ## Deployment